-Writing a Personal Statement
+Writing Your Personal Statement

 Where do I begin?

-- Intellectual curiosity
+- Intellectual Curiosity

-- Personal growth and maturity during your undergraduate education
+- Personal growth and maturity

 - Motivation to study law

-- Personal, academic, and social connection to our ever-diversifying community
+- Connection to our ever-diversifying community

 - Indicate what in your background suggests suitability for law school (if applicable).